-Please do your due diligence and research the costs of importing your vehicle into Australia.
-Not only is it expensive but it is also time consuming.
+Please do your due diligence and research the costs of importing your car into Australia.
+Not only is it expensive, but it is also time-consuming.

-For the extra cost and time involved with shipping our scooter from Seattle to Sydney we could have easily purchase a brand new scooter and had it way sooner.
+For the extra cost and time involved with shipping our scooter to Sydney we could have easily purchased a brand new scooter and had it way sooner.
 No, I'm not kidding, it really did cost that much to finally get our used older scooter from customs.

 Another option is to take the shelves apart and put them back together in Australia.

-If you have good quality books cases that will handle being disassembled for the move then sure, go ahead and ship them.
+If you have good quality bookcases that will handle being disassembled for the move then sure, go ahead and ship them.
 But be honest with yourself, are you going to miss those bookcases?
 Is it worth it?

 I say this because we shipped two bookcases we purchased from Ikea, probably less than two years before we moved.